 María Guadalupe "Lupe" Arreola, Executive Director

-Lupe Arreola has been active in the San Francisco tenant community for over 15 years.
+Lupe Arreola has been active in the San Francisco tenant community for 20 years.
 She is the former Director of Counseling Programs at St Peter's Housing Committee where she worked from 2001 to 2008 counseling and organizing San Francisco tenants.
 Lupe served on the Board of Directors of the San Francisco Community Land Trust, as a member of the Lead Poisoning Citizens' Advisory Committee, and on the Board of Directors of Partnership for Immigrant Leadership and Action (PILA).
-She currently serves on ther Board of Directors of People Organizing to Demand Environmental and Economic Justice (PODER).
+She currently serves on the Board of Directors of People Organizing to Demand Environmental and Economic Justice (PODER).
+She is a proud Xicana from Oxnard CA/ El Amarillo, Jal, Mex/ San Fernando Valley, CA. Outside of work, you can find Lupe reading a good book under the shade or exploring new thrift stores.

-Aileen Joy is a born and raised Bay Area tenant.
-Displaced from her family home in San Francisco as a kid, she's committed her career to safe, stable, affordable homes for everyone, free from the threat of displacement.
+Aileen Joy (they/he/she) is a born and raised Bay Area tenant.
+Displaced from their family home in San Francisco as a kid, they’ve committed their career to safe, stable, affordable homes for everyone, free from the threat of displacement.
 Aileen's background is in operations, communications, and development.
-She has worked for Tenants Together member orgs and partners in the Bay Area and in Sacramento, including Housing Rights Committee of San Francisco and the Sacramento Housing Alliance.
-Her educational background and passions include narrative creation for social justice movements, language access, and storytelling; she has a BA and an MA in Comparative Literature/Cultural Studies, from UC Santa Cruz and SF State respectively.
+They have worked for Tenants Together member orgs and partners in the Bay Area and in Sacramento, including Housing Rights Committee of San Francisco, Eviction Defense Collaborative and the Sacramento Housing Alliance.
+Their educational background and passions include narrative creation for social justice movements, language access, community land trusts, and storytelling; they have a BA and an MA in Comparative Literature/Cultural Studies, from UC Santa Cruz and SF State respectively.
+AJ first joined the TT community in 2012.

-Adolfo Echeverry graduated with a B.S in Agribusiness at Universidad Nacional de Colombia and has over 20 years of experience in the management field.
+Adolfo Echeverry graduated with a B.S in Agribusiness at Universidad Nacional de Colombia and has over 25 years of experience in the management field.
 He moved to the United States in 1999.
 Since, he has worked exclusively with non-profits.
 Before joining the Tenants Together’s team, Adolfo worked for almost 9 years as Research Associate/Management Assistant at the San Francisco Welcome Back Center.
+He joined Tenants Together on September 2014.
+He spends a lot of time doing photography.

 Growing up Victoria saw firsthand the effects of homelessness, having both family and close friends struggle with it as recently as September 2017 when Hurricane Maria destroyed her grandparents’ home.
 Graduating with a B.A. in Urban & Regional Studies and Spanish & Latin American Studies from the University of Wisconsin Green Bay, Victoria has dedicated herself to addressing injustice around race, power and privilege that adds to the displacement of so many communities and inhibits them from securing safe, affordable and stable housing.
 For the past seven years she has worked in nonprofits supporting vulnerable communities, most recently as the Training Coordinator for a community mental health clinic for the foster youth of Alameda County.
 As a three year volunteer counselor with Tenants Together she is excited to combine her diverse experiences to support the launching of a Translocal Counseling Network.
 Through the network she looks forward to continuing and engaging members in conversations safely, strategically and collectively to help ensure inclusivity of housing and enrich our community’s culture, as well as develop a vested connection to the places we call home.